robotgradient/robotgradient.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

-I am a research scientist at FAIR, in Meta AI.
+I am a research scientist at Meta FAIR.
 Previously, I was a postdoctoral researcher at the [Intelligent Autonomous Systems lab (IAS)](https://www.ias.informatik.tu-darmstadt.de/) and the [DFKI](https://www.dfki.de/en/web/).
 I received my PhD in Computer Science with summa cum laude from TU Darmstadt under the supervision of [Prof. Jan Peters](https://www.ias.informatik.tu-darmstadt.de/Member/JanPeters).
 Previously, I interned as a researcher in [Nvidia's Seattle Robotics Lab (SRL)](https://research.nvidia.com/labs/srl/).